 - What’s the meaning of face mapping, and how does it work?
 It’s an ancient theory (but not a scientifically proven process) based on the belief that symptoms that affect the face are indicative of deeper health issues.

 - Acne face mapping is one of the most popular applications.
 While face mapping differs depending on the origin, most practitioners believe that acne on the forehead represents a kidney or digestive issue, while acne on the chin and jaw indicates dysfunction of the intestines and colon, as well as hormonal imbalances and high stress levels.

-- Chinese face mapping (or face reading) is based on the idea that poor functioning of the liver, kidneys, stomach, spleen and intestines are responsible for many problems that develop on the skin, due to how they disturb the body’s flow of energy.
+- Chinese face mapping (or face reading) is based on the idea that poor functioning of the liver, kidneys, stomach, spleen and intestines is responsible for many problems that develop on the skin, due to how it disturbs the body’s flow of energy.